 Many of our clients have been with us for a long time through the different phases of the business lifecycle.
 We frequently work with businesses from incorporation through various stages of growth and development, often achieved through external fundraising, to an eventual exit.

 We have a leading reputation in this area and are regularly asked to comment and provide specialist insight on the venture capital schemes and proposed changes to them both by tax authorities and at industry events.

 Frequently asked questions about EIS, SEIS and VCT

 What is the difference between SEIS and EIS?

 SEIS and EIS follow the same broad principles and qualifying conditions for investors and companies but SEIS is targeted at smaller, start-up companies.
-For example, an SEIS qualifying company must have gross assets of less than £200,000 and fewer than 25 employees at the time of investment.
+For example, an SEIS qualifying company must have gross assets of less than £350,000 (previously £200,000 prior to 6 April 2023) and fewer than 25 employees at the time of investment.
 For EIS, the gross assets limit on a group basis is £15 million immediately before the relevant investment, and £16 million immediately after the investment, and up to 250 employees at the time of the relevant investment (or 500 employees for a knowledge-intensive company).

-A company must have been trading for less than two years to qualify for SEIS investment.
+A company must have been trading for less than three years (previously two years prior to 6 April 2023) to qualify for SEIS investment.
 For EIS, there is an initial investing period of seven years from the date of the company’s or group’s first commercial sale, or ten years for a knowledge intensive company or group within which the first relevant qualifying investment must be made.